Dll functions exported by QM

 These functions return:

 0 s1 and s2 are equal.
-Note that null and "" are considered equal.
+Null and "" are considered equal.

 1 s1 is > s2.
 It means that s1 would be below s2 in a sorted list.